 - Robert Comeau brings significant financial expertise to the Audit Committee.
 He served as Chief Financial Officer of both public and private companies from 2005 to 2015 and acted as Chair of the Audit Committee of H2O Innovation Inc., from 2017 to 2021.
 Mr. Comeau holds a Bachelor's degree in accounting from HEC Montreal and was a Chartered Professional Accountant (CPA) from 2013 to 2021. - Dana Ades-Landy has extensive financial expertise.
 With more than 25 years of experience as an executive in the banking industry, including executive leadership positions at Scotiabank, Laurentian Bank and National Bank of Canada, she currently works in the Special Loans Group of National Bank of Canada which she had run for over seven years in her previous time at this institution.
-Ms. Ades-Landy also serves as director and member of the Audit Committee of First Lion Holdings Inc. and Sagen MI Canada Inc. since 2018 and 2021, respectively.
-She previously acted as Chair of the Audit Committee of First Lion Holdings Inc. from 2018 to 2022 and director and Chair of the Audit Committee of the Canada Mortgage and Housing Corporation from 2017 to 2020, Ms. Ades-Landy holds a Master of Business Administration in Finance and Accounting from Concordia University. - C. Lee Thomas brings valuable financial expertise to the Audit Committee.
+Ms. Ades-Landy also serves as director and member of the Audit Committee of Sagen MI Canada Inc. since 2021 and as member of the Departmental Audit Committee of the National Research Council of Canada since September 2024.
+She previously acted as director and member of the Audit Committee of First Lion Holdings Inc. from 2018 to 2024, as Chair of the Audit Committee of First Lion Holdings Inc. from 2018 to 2022, as well as director and Chair of the Audit Committee of the Canada Mortgage and

+- Housing Corporation from 2017 to 2020.
+Ms. Ades-Landy holds a Master of Business Administration in Finance and Accounting from Concordia University. - C. Lee Thomas brings valuable financial expertise to the Audit Committee.
 He held various roles at Ernst & Young LLP from 1976 to 2014, including that of Managing Partner of its Cleveland office, Leader of its Northeast Ohio Market Segment, and global client serving audit partner.
 Mr. Thomas currently acts as Chair of the Board of Trustees of Baldwin Wallace University and as financial consultant for Regional Brands Inc. He previously served as director and Chair of the Audit Committee of Technical Consumer Products International.
 Mr. Thomas holds a Bachelor's degree in accounting from Baldwin Wallace University and is a Certified Public Accountant (CPA).